diegopau/chattyhive-blog/config/public/wp-content/plugins/xili-language/readme.txt

 `xiliml_the_category()` - replace the_category() template tag of WP Core

 improved `xiliml_the_others_posts()` function and theme tag to be used in multilingual category loop and by option (array) to return an array of linked posts in other languages (useful for CMS webmasters) (array of lang and id ) - the id is easily transformable in permalink with function `get_permalink()` when using this array.

 = xili-language and specific functions =

-Requires knowledges in ph and WP !
+Requires knowledges in php and WP !
 After class in sources files, some functions are available - see sources for details.

-* `the_curlang()` returns by default the slug of the current language of the displayed webpage.
+* `the_curlang()` returns by default the slug of the current language of the displayed webpage (alias `xili_curlang()` since 2.11+).
 If param is specified, return ISO, Full Name or alias of current webpage - see sources -
 * `is_xili_curlang( $lang )` tests (returns true or false) after testing language of current webpage.
 Param can be a language slug (as string) or a list of slugs (as an array).
 Example: `is_xili_curlang( 'fr_fr' )` returns true if webpage is in french - since 2.11+

 * widget for recent comments that can subselect those for current language. (a function `xiliml_recent_comments()` is also available if you want to create a template tag with resulting objects array).